 Believe it or not, listening to the sound of the strings against your hand is the best way to test the tension of a racket!
 In 2011 an app was launched called the Stringster (which you can check out here).
 This aims to test the tension of a racket by listening to its sound.
 There are a few other bits of information you have to input to the app, such as the string used and racket.

-I have used this and found it to be very inaccurate and quite far off the exact tension.
-It may be a good option if you do not know what sort of sound difference to look for and just want a very rough guide.
+We have used this and found it to be quite inaccurate and far off the exact tension.
+But it may be a good option if you do not know what sort of sound difference to look for and just want a very rough guide.

 You can also feel the strings and how much they move as obviously at a higher tension the less the strings will move.
 Similar to this you can press into the string bed with your two thumbs and gage a rough tension by how much you can push in.
 The more you can push in the looser the strings are.